-Parent shall pay % and Parent % shall pay % and Parent % parent % of the transportation costs.
+Parent shall pay % and Parent shall pay % of the transportation costs.

-Parent_______shall pay % and Parent shall pay % of the transportation costs for an adult to accompany the child(ren) during travel.
+Parent shall pay % and Parent shall pay % of the transportation costs for an adult to accompany the child(ren) during travel.

-If the parents are sharing travel costs, the non-purchasing parent shall reimburse the other parent within days of receipt of documentation establishing the travel costs.
+If the parents are sharing travel costs, the non-purchasing parent shall reimburse the other parent within days of-receipt of documentation establishing the travel costs.